sum-rock/s3-backup/README.md

 ### EPEL Repositories

-Extra Packages for Enterprise Linux
+You'll need Extra Packages for Enterprise Linux for a bunch of different dependencies.

 ```bash
 dnf upgrade --refresh -y